 08/31/2010.
 Remarks by Johan Visschedijk: "The Dove was a two-seat sport version of the Sopwith Pup, with shorter and slightly swept-back wings, and an 80 hp Le Rhône rotary engine.
 In 1919-1920 the Sopwith Aviation and Engineering Co.
-Ltd. at Kingston-on-Thames built ten aircraft:
+Ltd. at Kingston upon Thames, Surrey, UK, built ten aircraft:

 C/n W/O 2714.
 Initially registered to Sopwith as K-122, this prototype had a fin and rudder from a Sopwith Camel; reregistered G-EACM on May 20, 1919; sold to Bishop-Barker Aeroplanes Ltd. of Canada, in May 1920, registered as G-CAAY; written off at Sault Ste.
 Marie, Ontario in 1920.